nlpope/Phrase-Hunter-Game/README.md

 # techdegree-project-4
  game show app

-I'm currently refactoring this one so it'll be out of commission for a few days.
+currently debugging this one so it'll be out of commission for a few days.
 Apologies for the inconvenience

 to access: